jupyter-book/team-compass/docs/meetings/events.md

 -->

 :::{note} This is an experiment!
 This is an experiment in opening up our team practices.
-[Here's a blog post explaining our goals][expt].
+[Here's a blog post explaining our goals](#expt).
 We'd love feedback on how we can improve these meetings in a sustainable way.
 :::